yhjor/mongoose-plugin-cache/README.md

 schema.plugin(
   createCachePlugin({
-    redis, // provide your own node-redis instance
+    // your own node_redis instance
+    // keep all your preferences like cache prefix, caching strategy, and global promise to be used redis,
-    // it will use Redis only if you enable it (default: false)
+    // it will use Redis only if you enable it (default: false),
-    // , and you may only want to enable for the model with high frequency database access
+    // and you may only want to enable for the model with high frequency database access
     enable: true,
   }),
 )